METS-Programme/ugandaemr-usermanual/upgrading.md

 The steps are as follows:

+1. Backup the openmrs database
-1.Delete the openmrs and openmrs_backup databases
+2. Delete the openmrs and openmrs_backup databases

 2.Create a new openmrs and openmrs_backup databases